LEstevves/LEstevves/README.md

 - 🎓 I did a bachelor's degree in computer engineering from [USJT](https://www.usjt.br/).
 - 🔭 I'm interested in game development and game design.
-- 💻 I’m currently learning Unity and C#.
+- 💻 I’m currently learning .NET and C#.
 - 🗣 I speak Portuguese and my English level is intermediate.
 - 📌 I'm from São Paulo, Brazil.
 - 📂 All my game projects are on my itch.io, check out my [PORTFOLIO](https://estevves.itch.io/).